garrandall/popular-music-data/tracks/house-full-of-reasons-jude-cole.md

 Where I sat and waited till the morning
 Watching the door
 You slammed so hard it broke the window
-Up and down, ive climed these walls
+Up and down, I've climed these walls
-It seems im trapped inside this
+It seems I'm trapped inside this

 House full of reasons
 I should be movin on